Grammatical and semantic analysis of texts

 The term checker ignores these hyphenated terms:

 Rule 8.2 tells you that "a hyphen is different from a dash, which keeps words apart, indicates a range, or shows a pause".
-The term checker rule finds a hyphen that is possibly incorrectly used as a word separator if a word before the hyphen or after the hyphen is approved.
+The term checker rule finds a hyphen that is possibly incorrectly used as a word separator if a word has no POS tag.
 If the hyphenated term is correct, add the hyphenated terms to disambiguation-projectterms.xml.
 (Rule 1.1 finds all unknown terms, thus, for many hyphenated terms, you will get 2 warnings.)

 When you use two words together, do not make phrasal verbs (rule 9.3)